Barefoot Gen (1983 film): Plot

-In a voice over, the narrator mentions that the US government gave Japan an ultimatum: surrender or another bomb will be dropped.
-When Japan refuses to surrender, the United States detonates the second atomic bomb over the city of Nagasaki, which suffers the same outcome as Hiroshima.

-On August 15, Gen and Kimie dig up the remains of their family members from their former home.
-They learn from a nearby family that Japan has surrendered to the Allies, ending the war, but their prayers of peace came too late.
-They later take refuge in a makeshift shack where they try to live on what little rice they have.
+On August 15, Gen and Kimie dig up the remains of their family members from their former home, in which they learn from a nearby family that Japan has surrendered to the Allies, ending the war, but their prayers of peace came too late.
+They later take refuge in a makeshift shack where they try to live on what little food they have.
 A small boy, Ryuta, tries to steal their rice, but Gen catches him and is shocked at Ryuta's resemblance to Shinji.
 Gen and Kimie take Ryuta in after learning that Ryuta was orphaned by the bomb.

 The next day, Gen and Ryuta look for food as Tomoko is suffering from malnutrition.
 A man gives them a job tending to his ill-tempered brother Seiji, another bomb survivor, for 10 yen a day, but the boys grow tired of the mistreatment, slap Seiji several times, and quit.
 Seiji begs them to come back, explaining to them that he is grateful that the boys treated him like more than a rotting corpse.
 Gen tells Ryuta to tell his mother where they are, and he spends the night with the man, which inspires him to paint once again.
 The man's brother pays them 100 yen and the boys head out to find milk for Tomoko.
 When they return home, they find that Tomoko is already dead.

 A few weeks later, Gen and Ryuta see wheat beginning to grow despite having heard that grass would not grow.
 With renewed optimism, Gen, his mother, and Ryuta set a paper boat lantern down the river.
 They then watch and pray as the boat gently sails into the sunset.